copyleft-org/copyleft-guide/presentations/1hr-GPL/1hr-GPL.markdown

 + Conservancy &amp; FSF:
     + both enforce the GPL.
-    + if your client violates, you will hear from us.
+    + if your client violates, you will hear from one of us.